 We didn’t know of it’s existence the first time we visited, which was probably just as well.
 You can find all you need to know, in English, about Gotemba Premium Outlet here.

 There are numerous equestrian clubs in Gotemba.
 There is one a 5 minute away from Gotemba station where you can do anything from beginner classes right up to courses to become a certified intsructor.
 It is called Club New Season Gotemba.
 They have a separate “pony class” for 3 year olds through to 3rd grade primary school students.
 There phone number is 0550 82 8520.
 If you book in advance there is a 20% discount.

 Said to be one of the best passes to view Mount Fuji.
 The Otome climbing route can be found beside the Gotemba Municipal Hot Spring Resort;

 Open from 10am to 9pm.
 500 yen for adults, 200 yen for elementary school children.
 Half day rate available.
 Ten minutes from the Gotemba Interchange by car.
 There is a free shuttle bus service available from the JR Gotemba station at specific times of the day.
 Parking available.
 Information in Japanese http://onsen.gotemba-otome.jp/

 Please note you will have to carry younger children, if they are not steady on their feet.
 I am glad I saw these caves, but I did find them overrated.
 Please see their location on the tourist map here.

-My favourite park / playground to bring my toddlers to in the Hiki District of Saitama is Kitamoto Children’s Park.
-Click here to be brought to the Japanese official park website.
+My favourite park / playground (2012) to bring my toddlers to in the Hiki District of Saitama is Kitamoto Children’s Park.
 I love it, because it has something for children of all ages.
 I like that, in the summer, the playground suited to small children is in the shade and, in the winter, they have an indoor playroom for babies and toddlers.
 My two year old loves the giant outdoor mountain trampoline and my one year old loves the swings you can sit in to with safety latch.